kailash-manasarovar/statement/docs/timeline/2024/october.md

 - However, my colleagues' demeanor towards me at the [Bali offsite](may.md#bali) - which Elon may have briefly attended - solidified in my mind what had been going on since the previous November when I started my job; especially with [Nadim Kobesi](../2023/november.md#nadim-kobesi), [Hans Bodani](../2023/november.md#hans-bodani), and [the military coup on my role by the marketing teams](../2024/may.md#ajay-alicia-aman-pandey-and-mushroom-man-perform-a-military-coup-on-my-job).
 - I have no idea I'm being targeted because I'm a sedated Dénia porn-gang sensation and had been starring in [switcheroo porn at the conservatory](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) and live-stream spy-cam porn direct from my apartment for years.
 - I had no idea.
-- The only possible reason I could come up with for the constant abuse at work was my political views on trans ideology and women's rights.
+- The only possible reason I could come up with for the constant abuse at work were my political views on trans ideology and women's rights.
 - Gabriel Silva meets me and I ask him what he's going to do about Hans's and Anthony's outrageous insubordination.
 - Gabriel explains he's starting afresh, he's going to forget about the past and move forward.
 - It sounds reasonable.